 - Loss of enjoyment

 Pursuing compensation -- even figuring out what you should ask for -- can be difficult on your own.
 Oftentimes, at-fault party is covered by powerful insurance companies that will not budge when pushed to provide fair compensation for the wrong their insured has done.
 You’re healing.
 You shouldn’t have to worry about dealing with an insurance company or filing a lawsuit.
-Instead, you should call the New York amputation injury lawyers at Wingate, Russotti, Shapiro & Halperin, LLP.
+Instead, you should call the New York amputation injury lawyers at Wingate, Russotti, Shapiro, Moses & Halperin, LLP.
 We have more than 50 years of experience representing amputees and can shoulder the legal burden for you.
 We will vigorously advocate for full compensation while you focus on healing and moving on from this terrifying event.